Talking with children about child sexual abuse: why it’s important

 Feeling unsafe: what to do

-It’s OK and important for children to act on these warning signs.
+It’s OK and important for children to act on early warning signs.
 For example, you could say, ‘If you’re with someone and have these feelings, it’s OK to go somewhere else and be with someone else so you feel safe.
 It’s also important to tell me about how you felt, so I can help you stay safe’.

 For older children, you might say, ‘Your body belongs to you.
 No-one can touch or ask to see your vagina (or penis) or anus without a good reason.
 If someone wants to see or touch your vagina (or penis) or show you theirs, it’s important that you tell someone straight away.
 You should tell someone even if it’s a person you know and like, and even if they ask you to keep it a secret’.